LaneSawyerT/charlixcx-merch/README.md

         4. As a frequent visitor, I want to be able to search for merchandise.

    - #### Superuser goals
-        1. As superuser, I want to be able to add, delete or edit merchandise.
+        1. As superuser, I want to be able to add or edit merchandise.
         2. As superuser, I want to be able to add updates about the artist.
         3. As superuser, I want to be able to make another user admin.
         4. As superuser, I want to be check availability of limited products.